-You should use AWS Wavelength when you need to deploy high-performance applications accessed by mobile end-users and devices requiring single digit millisecond latency.
+You should use AWS Wavelength when you need to deploy high-performance applications accessed by mobile end-users and devices requiring ultra-low-latency.
 AWS customers who want to build public applications like game streaming and augmented/virtual reality (AR/VR) services can use Wavelength to reach end-users with millisecond-level connections, optimizing the user experience and application performance.

 AWS enterprise customers can use Wavelength to deliver low-latency solutions for use cases such as Internet of Things (IoT), live media production, and industrial automation.
 Customers with edge data processing needs such as image and video recognition, inference, data aggregation, and responsive analytics can use Wavelength to perform low-latency operations and processing right where their data is generated.
 This reduces the need to move large amounts of data for processing in centralized locations.